 (519) 884-1970

-Wilfrid Laurier University offers a campus-wide incoming student support program, including a specific program called Transition Connections: Orientation to Accessible Learning.
-Transition connection programming offered by the ALC over the summer helps new students prepare for the year ahead.
+Wilfrid Laurier University offers a campus-wide incoming student support program, including a specific program called GOAL: A Golden Hawk's Orientation to Accessible Learning.
+GOAL is open to all incoming students registered with the ALC to help them prepare for the year ahead.

 Laurier's Student Wellness Centres are the home of all physical, emotional, and mental health services for students on our Waterloo and Brantford campuses.
 Students can access a number of wellness professionals to enhance their health and wellbeing, including doctors, registered nurses, counsellors, and access to chiropractic, massage and physiotherapy services.
 Referrals to other local practitioners and specialists are also available.